-- 23) In the layers panel, you should see a Rectangle 1 layer and a Rounded Rectangle 1 layer grouped under an artboard.
-Click on one of the shapes layer and then hold down [Ctrl] and click on the other layer until both are selected. - 24) From the Layer menu select Merge Shapes or [Ctrl] [E] to combine both shapes.
+23) In the layers palette, you should see a Rectangle 1 layer and a Rounded Rectangle 1 layer.
+The one currently selected will be highlighted in a darker colour.
+Hold down [Ctrl] and click on the other layer until both are selected.

+24) From the Layer menu select Merge Shapes or [Ctrl] [E] to combine both shapes.